 Learning Styles.
 There are several ways of categorizing learning styles: visual, spatial, kinesthetic, concrete, abstract, random, or sequential.
-Barbara Solomon and Richard Felder of North Carolina State University have posted an interactive learning style assessment at their website (http://www.engr.ncsu.edu/learningstyles/ilsweb.html) and give students hints for adjusting class work to address their styles.
-Detailed information on learning styles research is also available in the parent section of the Hoagies Gifted Education Page.
+Barbara Solomon and Richard Felder of North Carolina State University have posted an interactive learning style assessment at their website (https://www.webtools.ncsu.edu/learningstyles/) and give students hints for adjusting class work to address their styles.
+Detailed information on learning styles research is also available in the parent section of the Hoagies' Gifted Education Page.

 Just For Fun.
 For more informal self-assessments an internet search yields many free personality-type tests.
 As always, parents should help students evaluate sites for credibility.
 Non-profit educational organizations are often the most reliable sources.
 Published resources (such as the Mental Measurements Yearbook) are available in the reference section of many libraries; these are often technical, but they can help in evaluating instruments.